brikis98/yevgeniy-brikman-homepage/_posts/2008-08-27-another-gotcha-this-time-in-html.md

 <img src="$imgUrl" />
 {% endhighlight %}

-Where `$imgUrl` is a variable who's value is filled in at runtime.
+Where `$imgUrl` is a variable whose value is filled in at runtime.
 So, you might be wondering how the heck an `img` tag can cause the entire page to reload?
 Well, it turns out (at least in Firefox 3) that if you have an `img` tag with a blank `src` attribute, the browser tries to load an image at your base